agmath/BIO4ST1_Group3/Replication_Ainsley_Owens.md

 ### Challenge 2

-Now, I will create a random string of 15 nucleotides, titled randGenome.
+Now, I will create a random string of 15 nucleotides, titled randGenome, using the `sample()` tool.
+Using the `<-` will store the list as randGenome.

 ::: {.cell}